zzehli/study-notes/data structure and algorithm/algorithm.md

     * construct a tree is a traversal
     * but how to calculate height?
 * this q is unlike the other graph questions but it feels very practical
-* the simplist solution treat the adjacency list as a tree and trim leaf nodes along the way until there are only 1/2 nodes left
+* the simplist solution treat the adjacency list as a tree and trim leaf nodes along the way until there are only 1 or 2 nodes left
 * topic: topological sort
 ## Stack
 ### 121 Best Time to Buy and Sell Stock (sliding window, Kadane's algorithm)